 While the moving industry might be big business, consumers are left with the daunting task of figuring out how to hire the right moving company and how to manage such a project.

 Where does one begin?
 Hiring a moving company isn’t simply an exercise of peeling a sticker off a telegraph pole with a phone number and hoping for the best.
 In this guide we explore some questions that most of us never think to ask before hiring a moving company and where to look for top moving companies.

 Make a roadmap of your needs

+Hiring a moving company isn’t simply an exercise of peeling a sticker off a telegraph pole with a phone number and hoping for the best.
 Are you moving locally, or interstate?
 A guy with a van who comes with two helpers might be a good economical choice if you’re moving a few items the suburb over- but what about if you’re planning on moving interstate or your all of your possession, including furniture, clothes, personal items and making sure everything gets there in a timely manner, at a cost effective rate – and of course with nothing broken.

 Questions you need to be asking or risk a nasty surprise.

 Not all movers are legitimate or necessarily upfront – never mind the fact that the moving industry is big business employing in 2015 alone, 122,600 people with an annual payroll of $3.6 billion.

 Along with reviewing a select companies that you are considering hiring out – you can go to yelp or compliant registries to get a sense of what others have said in the past – you also need to be prepared for the unexpected.

 Who does the packing?
 What about insurance?
 Is it offered and at what price and what exactly is being insured and what’s the deductible in the event of an accident or an item being broken or lost along the way?